pratikunterwegs/patho-move-evol/README.md

 2. Download this repository locally.

-3. If you intend to simply try out this simulation, run the script `scripts/00_try_sim.Rmd`.
+3. If you intend to simply try out this simulation, run the script `supplement/05_try_sim.Rmd`.
 Look through the script for instructions on how to access the simulation output.

+    A rough guide to running the simulation is also included in the Supplementary Material associated with the _biorXiv_ manuscript as a PDF.

     **Please note**: If you intend to fully replicate the analyses here, move to the sub-section below.
 This is a challenging task which cannot be simplified, and should be attempted with care.